Irrigation & Water Restrictions

 Water two days a week: Odd number houses, (Wednesday & Saturday), even number houses (Thursday & Sunday) before 10:00am or after 4:00pm.

-During day light savings times November-March water one time per week only.
+During daylight savings times November through March, water once a week only.

-Watering in the A.M. is preferred to prevent water evaporation and also some diseases.
-Water 3/4 of an inch twice a week; unless you get rainfall that equals this amount.
-If you have a rain sensor, set it to 1/2 an inch, so the system will shut down when you have rain accumulation.
-If you do not have a sensor we recommend purchasing a rain gauge.
-Place the gauge in an area that you frequent often, so when you receive 3/4 of an inch of rain you can manually shut down your system or skip a watering.
+Watering in the A.M. is preferred to prevent water evaporation and some diseases.
+You must have a minimum of 1.5 inches of water on your property per week.
+But remember that a heavy and fast downpour of rain does not add much moisture to the soil.
+If the system runs twice a week, you must get 3/4 inches each time the system is run.
+Unless you get rainfall that equals this amount, if you have a rain sensor, set it to 3/4 inch, so the system will shut down when you have adequate rain accumulation.
+Florida Law states that "every irrigation system must have a rain sensor."
+If it is set up and working correctly, it will prevent many issues.
+The most significant advantage is those who manually turn a system off when it is raining do not have to remember to turn it back on.
+This "I forgot" can lead to severe property damage and even death of plant material and turf.
+We recommend purchasing a rain gauge if you do not have a sensor.
+Place the indicator in an area you frequent often, so when you receive 3/4 of an inch of rain, you can manually shut down your system or skip a watering.

 Estimated Run Times